pak3nuh/awesome-monolith/README.md

 - The repository is still split into modules (gradle in this case)
 - The core modules will contain all the infrastructure needed to bootstrap and handle service lifecycle and communication
-- Each service needs to be completely independent and provide 2 implementation.
-One for local usage and another for remote proxies
+- Each service needs to be completely independent and provide 2 implementations in separate modules.
+One for local usage and another for remote proxies.
+Usage is defined by configuration.
 - Each service will have a factory which provides a manifest with dependencies it needs to run

 ## Stages